Friends Supported Events

 Welcome to our Tibetan Storytime, an engaging program for children of all ages and their families interested in exploring the Tibetan language and cultural traditions.
 Dive into a world of enchanting stories, traditional songs, and interactive activities that make learning Tibetan fun and accessible.
 This program is entirely in Tibetan.
 Link to event for more information: Tibetan Storytime

-Saturday, January 4, 10:00 am – 11:30 am – Edith Stone Room, Albany Library
+Saturday, April 5, 10:00 am – 11:30 am – Edith Stone Room, Albany Library

-Wednesday, January 8, 6:30 pm – 7:00 pm – Edith Stone Room, Albany Library
+Wednesday, April 9, 12:30 pm – 1:00 pm – Edith Stone Room, Albany Library

 Little Dance Party